What is a Bunion?

 Every Sole Bliss style can accommodate wide feet and bunions, but did you know that they can also relieve the discomfort caused by other foot problems?

 If you suffer with hammer toes, you’ll know that instead of the toe laying flat in alignment with the foot, the bone connecting the toe to the foot bends upwards, with the second toe bone tilting downward to form an inverted 'V'.
 Poorly-fitting shoes will exacerbate the problem.
 Sole Bliss shoes are not only designed to provide extra width, but all of the styles are also very deep at the front to avoid putting pressure on hammer toes.
-For those with hammer toes, check out our extra Wide Fit styles which offer maximum space.
+For those with hammer toes, check out our Wide Fit styles which offer extra space.

 Read our Blog on finding the Best Shoes for Hammer Toes here.
 You can also view our Collection of Shoes for Hammer Toes here.